benlikescode/geohub/README.md

 4. Click `Next` to setup your custom map
 5. Once on the map editor page, you can start adding locations to your map
 6. Click anywhere on the map to preview the streetview location
-7. Once you have added all the locations you want, click on the `Save Map` button which will save and publish your map
+7. Once you have added all the locations you want, click on the `Save Map` button which will let you save and optionally publish your map

 ## FAQ